albertopfunk/rollup-plugin-fresh/README.md

 ![NPM](https://img.shields.io/npm/l/rollup-plugin-fresh)

 # rollup-plugin-fresh
-Remove all files or targeted files from a chosen directory at build time
+Remove all files or targeted files from a chosen directory
 <br/>